Health Lifestyle

 The times we’re living in can make just about anybody feel anxious.
 While we can’t easily change the state of the world, there are many actions we can take to reduce our anxious responses to it.
 In this article, we’ll look at what anxiety is, what causes it, and the simple dietary and lifestyle changes demonstrated to help.

-This is easier said than done, of course.
-But the good news is that there are many validated self-care strategies that can help you respond to whatever challenges life brings you with as much resiliency as possible.
+The goal of building resilience isn’t to stop paying attention or to “fix” ourselves.
+It’s to protect our nervous systems so we can stay present, stay engaged.
+And yes, sometimes constructively outraged.
+The good news is that many validated self-care strategies can help you respond to whatever challenges life brings you with as much resourcefulness as possible.

-Anxiety disorders are the most common mental illness, affecting, even in the best of times, about one out of every five adults in the United States, and about one in 13 worldwide.
+Anxiety disorders are the most common category of mental illness, affecting, even in the best of times, about 1 out of every 5 adults in the United States, and about 1 in 13 worldwide.
 In general, women tend to suffer from anxiety more than men.
-But it can affect people of any gender at any time in their life.
+But it can affect anybody at one time or another.

 Anxiety, like all physiological responses, is a useful thing in the right circumstance.
-In the right dose, in response to the right stimulus, a certain level of anxiety can help you pay attention and stay vigilant in the presence of danger.
+In the right dose, in response to the right stimulus, a certain level of anxiety can help you to pay attention and stay vigilant in the presence of danger.
 When anxiety becomes a chronic trait rather than a short-term state, however, things go awry.
-When anxiety infects the circuitry of your nervous system, you can start imagining dangerous scenarios in your environment all the time.
+When chronic anxiety lives in your nervous system, you can start perceiving your world as one never-ending threat.

-Studies tell us that 90% of the information traveling between the brain and the body is going to the brain from the body.
+Studies show that about 90% of the information traveling between the brain and the body is going to the brain from the body.
 If a body is sending anxiety signals to its brain, the brain interprets those signals as evidence of real and present danger.
 This is one of the effects of trauma in a person’s history; they keep experiencing present anxiety over events that happened a long time ago.
+This makes it hard to digest, relax, or even respond effectively when a serious threat emerges.

 Symptoms of Anxiety